 As a result, I work well in a team and have no problem submitting to a superior.
-I believe this is useful in customer service where I’ll be talking to different types of people over the phone.
+I believe this is useful in customer service where I’ll be dealing with different types of people.

 Or, you can talk about the degree you’ve studied in school and relate that to a call center job if possible.